 Automation can help ensure that only good, secure SQL changes get put into your database.
 Shifting these automated checks left is not only good for ensuring consistency and quality, but it’s also great for reducing rework and improving the overall flow through your pipeline.

-Liquibase offers quality checks through our Rules Engine.
-The Rules Engine prohibits security threats, such as GRANTs being processed automatically.
-Your team can process different types of rules and choose how you’d like the system to automatically handle them.Learn More
+Liquibase offers quality checks for on-demand database code validation.
+Rules are put in place by DBAs and security teams to ensure database code is safe and compliant before it ever gets to production.
+Your team can process different types of rules and choose how you’d like the system to automatically handle them.Learn More About Quality Checks

 "Liquibase helps us standardize our overall release process, reduces human errors, and improves code quality.
 That means we are able to deliver innovation to our customers faster with reduced operational cost and risk."